 Sounds good, doesn’t it?
 Yes, it does.
 But true?
 Sadly, nope.
 In this article, we shall attempt to unravel the myth behind ‘Unlimited’ Hosting.
 Now that I have already called Unlimited Hosting as a ‘myth’, how about we take a look at the key aspects behind this claim, straight away?

-Recommended Reading: 10 Important Factors To Consider Before Choosing A Web Host
+10 Important Factors to Consider Before Choosing A Web Host

 Unlimited Anything is Oversold